chathuranga857/Portfolio/README.md

 ![C++ GUI Game](/assets/img/AI TicTocToe.png)

-***Breif:*** This is an AI program developed with Python under Artificial Intelligence course. tictactoe.py module was developed by myself based on MiniMax Algorithm, while the runner.py module which is based on pygame library was received from the course personnel.
+***Brief:*** This is an AI program developed with Python under Artificial Intelligence course. tictactoe.py module was developed by myself based on MiniMax Algorithm, while the runner.py module which is based on pygame library was received from the course personnel.

 ---
 ### Traffic light control system with function blocks programming (IEC 61499)